Cleaning Up Contaminated Property in Texas

 Sites are ineligible to enter the VCP if they are subject to:

-- An order or permit from the Texas Commission of Environmental Quality (TCEQ); or
+- An order or permit from the Texas Commission of Environmental Quality (TCEQ)

 Parties entering the VCP must submit:

-- An Affected Property Assessment Report describing the contaminated area of concern; and
+- An Affected Property Assessment Report describing the contaminated area of concern

-The VCP process usually takes many months to complete, but it can raise the fair market value and eliminate land-use restrictions on a property.
+The VCP process usually takes many months to complete.
+However, it can raise the fair market value and eliminate land-use restrictions on a property.

 The Texas IOP issues Innocent Owner/Operator Certificates (IOCs) to certain people when their property or businesses were contaminated.